 Howelsen Hill, located in downtown Steamboat Springs, offers affordable skiing and snowboarding for all levels, cross-country skiing and fat bike and snowshoe trails.
 On any given day you can find present and future Olympians training at Howelsen Hill.

-Howelsen is the oldest continuously operating ski area in Colorado, running since 1915, and has the largest and most complete natural ski-jumping complex in North America.
+Howelsen is the oldest operating ski area in North America, running since 1915, and has the largest and most complete natural ski-jumping complex in North America.
 Howelsen Hill is also the home of the Steamboat Springs Winter Sports Club, the oldest ski club west of the Mississippi, and provides training in alpine, nordic, freestyle, and snowboarding for beginners to Olympians.

 DID YOU KNOW?